Play XML Entities

 username=test&password=test

-We will now need to modify this request to send XML, to do this, we will need:
+We will now need to modify this request to send XML, to do this, we will need to:

-• Remove all the unneeded information to make debugging easier.
+• Remove all the unnecessary information to make the debugging easier.

-• To add the XML message in the body of the request.
+• Add the XML message in the body of the request.

 POST /login HTTP/1.1